adon-cloudcannon/test-bookshops/content/components/_index.md

         colour: primary
         size: large
         disabled: false
   - _bookshop_name: Centered-block--low-image
     title: What is Forest Positive
+    text: >-
-    text: What is Forest Positive printing?
+      What is Forest Positive printing?
 An evolution of the print space, putting but back more trees than get pulped into printer paper.
 Doing what’s right for the environment.
-    image: "/img/Forest image.svg"
+    image: /img/Forest image.svg
     show_button: true
     button:
       _bookshop_name: button
       content:
         text: Get PaperCut Grows
-      style:
-        colour: primary
-        size: large
-        disabled: false

-  - _bookshop_name: Left-right-block
-    title: Find out more about what's driving the Forest Positive movement
-    text: Some copy here about trees, climate change, deforestation, benefits of planting and/or similar.
-It shouldn’t be too long, as we expect this section to not be more than this amount of lines.
-But there’s room for a bit more.
-Maybe another line.
-    image: "/img/woman-on-bench.png"
-    show_button: true
-    list_items: ["First link here.
-A title with a hyperlink behind.", "First link here.
-A title with a hyperlink behind.", "First link here.
-A title with a hyperlink behind."]
-    button:
-      _bookshop_name: button
-      content:
-        text: Learn more about Forest Positive
       style:
         colour: primary
         size: large